Skip to main content

 Personal Time Off

-Personal time off with pay is granted on a noncumulative basis to a maximum of 24 hours (3 days) per calendar year for full-time staff and administrative employees and on a prorated basis for part-time staff and administrative employees.
-It is to be used for personal obligations such as those listed below, or for other important personal unplanned crises or emergencies involving family members or personal property.
-Personal time off is advanced at the beginning of the each calendar year.
-Personal time off is a resource at your disposal if you should need it.
-If you do not use it, it is still there on an annual basis.
+Personal time off with pay is granted on a noncumulative basis for a maximum of 24 hours (3 days) per calendar year for full-time staff, full-time faculty, administrative employees, and department chairs and on a prorated basis for part-time staff and administrative employees.
+It is to be used for personal obligations such as those listed below or for other important personal, unplanned crises or emergencies involving family members or personal property.

-The following are guidelines to assist employees in determining what situations are appropriate for use of personal time off.
+The following are guidelines to assist employees in determining what situations are appropriate for the use of personal time off.
 However, while personal time off must be requested from and approved by the immediate supervisor, employees are on the honor system and do not need to provide their supervisors with a reason for requesting the time off.

-Personal Time Off may be used for purposes such as the following:
+Personal time off may be used for purposes such as the following:

 • Religious observance